Roasted Chicken with Za’atar and Sumac

 1

-The first step is to clean the chicken.
-Use salt and vinegar to scrub the chicken, then rinse it with cold water.
-You can cut off any extra fat from the cavity and pat it dry from the inside out with paper towels.
-Tuck the wings under the body and tie the legs together so the chicken does not get dry.
+Clean the chicken by scrubbing it with salt and vinegar, then rinse thoroughly with cold water.
+Trim any excess fat from the cavity and pat the chicken dry inside and out with paper towels.
+Tuck the wings under the body and tie the legs together to help retain moisture while roasting.

 2

-Put the prepared chicken into a large bowl and smother the seasonings (olive oil, lemon juice, salt, pepper, za’atar, sumac, and garlic) all over the chicken on the inside and outside of the chicken.
-Add the onion to the large bowl with the chicken and let it marinate in the fridge for at least an hour or overnight if you can wait.
-This will allow all the flavors to absorb into the chicken.
+Place the prepared chicken in a large bowl.
+Coat it thoroughly inside and out with olive oil, lemon juice, salt, pepper, za’atar, sumac, and garlic.
+Add the onion to the bowl and let the chicken marinate in the fridge for at least an hour, or overnight for deeper flavor absorption.

 3

-Place the chicken into a deep oven pan.
-Pour the marinade all over the chicken.
-Add a cup of water to the bottom of the pan.
-Optional: add all the vegetables for flavorful roasted veggies.
-Cover the chicken with foil and roast the chicken with an aluminum cover for 20 minutes.
-Then uncover the chicken and baste it with its juice.
+Place the marinated chicken in a deep oven pan and pour the remaining marinade over it.
+Add a cup of water to the pan.
+For extra flavor, toss in your favorite vegetables.
+Cover with foil and roast for 20 minutes.
+Uncover, baste the chicken with its juices, and continue roasting.

 4

-Lower the oven temperature to 375 F and continue roasting for another hour or until the temperature reads 160 to 165 F. Once the chicken is ready, take it out of the oven and sprinkle more zaatar and sumac.
-Then let it rest for 15 minutes before slicing and serving!
-Enjoy
+Lower the oven temperature to 375°F and continue roasting for another hour, or until the internal temperature reaches 160-165°F. Remove the chicken from the oven and sprinkle with extra za’atar and sumac for added flavor.
+Let it rest for 15 minutes before slicing and serving.
+Enjoy!

 Rana’s Notes!